How to Detect Hooking Frameworks in iOS Apps

 Appdome’s Detect Hooking Frameworks feature detects and prevents common hooking methods and frameworks that attempt to intercept function/method calls, messages, or API calls and then modify their instructions or output.
 Appdome also detects any code injected into the app’s process memory and prevents it from running.

-Prerequisites for Using Hooking Frameworks:
+Prerequisites for Using Appdome's Hooking Frameworks Plugins:

 To use Appdome’s mobile app security build system to Detect Hooking Frameworks , you’ll need: